johannesthoma/mmap_allocator/README.md

 Usage
 -----

-To use this, simply copy the mmap_allocator.h file into your project and include it.
-No compilation of the library itself is required (the Makefile will compile and run the regression test file).
+To use this, simply copy the mmap*.[h|cpp] files into your project, include the mmap_allocator.h header and compile and link with the mmap_file_pool.cpp file.

 Example
 -------

 Suppose you have a file with 1024 ints.
 Then:

-	mmappable_vector<int, mmap_allocator<int> > my_vector =
-		vector<int, mmap_allocator<int> >(mmap_allocator<int>("testfile"));
+	mmappable_vector<int> my_vector;

 declares a vector that uses mmap_allocator to mmap the file.
 By calling:

-	my_vector.map_into_memory(1024);
+	my_vector.mmap_file("testfile", READ_ONLY, 0, 1024);

-the STL vector class will call allocate which in turn will mmap the file and set the content of the vector to the mmapped area.
+the mmappable_vector class will call allocate of the mmap_allocator class, which in turn will mmap the file and set the content of the vector to the mmapped area.
 The file's content can then be accessed the usual way (my_vector[i]).

-Update: Starting with version 0.4 this also sets the size of the vector correctly.
+Use

+	my_vector.munmap_file();

+to drop the mapping (it may remain in an internal cache, however).
+After this call all accesses of mmappable_vector elements are invalid, same goes for the iterators.

 Do not forget to: